Welcome to Year 7

 Together we endeavour to work as a team, which consists of you, your child, the Year 7 Achievement Team and all of the curriculum and support staff within the school.
 Working together will ensure your child makes the relevant progress academically and in all aspects of their school life.

-Please do not hesitate to contact us with any concerns or queries about your child’s progress via their form tutor, Miss Stennett or Ms Lang and we will do our best to assist you.
+Please do not hesitate to contact us with any concerns or queries about your child’s progress via their form tutor, Mr Mohamed or Miss Boyse and we will do our best to assist you.

 As a year group, I hope that you will meet these new challenges head on and strive to do your very best in all areas of school life.
 I am looking forward to getting to know you all and to celebrate all areas of your success.